Smartvote: How it works

 smartvote is an online platform, which matches voters to candidates and/or parties that share their policy positions.
 A voter creates a political profile by filling out a standardised questionnaire with between 30-75 questions on current policy issues.
 This profile is then matched with the previously gathered profiles of the candidates running and the parties.
 In contrast to other online voting aids, the candidates answer the smartvote questionnaire themselves.
-Upon completion of the questionnaire, the voter is presented with a list of candidates or parties (lists) that sorted into descending order in accordance with the extent of their matching with the voter's profile.
+Upon completion of the questionnaire, the voter is presented with a list of candidates or parties (lists) that are sorted into descending order in accordance with the extent of their matching with the voter's profile.
 The Euclidean distance serves as the matching algorithm between the profiles of the voters and those of the candidates or parties.
 The methodological principles behind the calculations for the conformity ratings and for the graphical evaluations are made transparent on the smartvote website.